 Welcome to Sweden Abroad.
 It's the official website of the Swedish embassies and consulates and includes all the websites of Sweden's mission abroad.

 The deadline for handing in an appeal is within three weeks from the date that you received the decision.
-The Embassy will, if not reconsidering the decision that was made, send your appeal to the Swedish Migration Court in Gothenburg for their second opinion i.e. possible reconsideration.
-This is normal procedure when Sweden is representing another Schengen country in Schengen visa matters.
-It is thus a Swedish court that will look at the appeal.
-The court may also decide to refuse the appeal.
+The Embassy will, if not reconsidering the decision that was made, send your appeal to the Swedish Migration Court in Stockholm for their consideration.
+This applies also when Sweden is representing another Schengen country in Schengen visa matters.
+It is thus always the Swedish court that will decide the appeal.
 Please be informed that this process may take a few weeks and that the Embassy of Sweden cannot speed up the process.
-The Migration Court will contact you when they have reached a decision on your appeal.
+The Migration Court will contact you when they have reached a decision.

 The appeal must state: